Moto X4: You’ve seen the specs, now come the leaked pics

 Related: Best smartphones

-According to yesterday’s report, the Moto X4 will arrive towards the end of the year with an octa-core Snapdragon 620 processor running a 2.2GHz and 4GB of RAM.
+According to yesterday’s report, the Moto X4 will arrive towards the end of the year with an octa-core Snapdragon 620 processor running at 2.2GHz and coupled with 4GB of RAM.

 The 5.2-inch full HD screen will show off Android 7.1 Nougat, while there’ll also be a 3,000mAh battery, IP68 water resistance and 64GB of internal storage, plus microSD.